Malik-Shah I: Campaign in Khorasan (1086)

-Campaign of Caucasus (1086)
+Campaign in Caucasus (1086)

 After Savtegin's death, Ismail, the governor of Azerbaijan, succeeded him.
 Shaddadi Emir Fadl III, seeking to capitalize on this change of government, rebelled.
 Consequently, Malik-Shah launched an expedition against the Caucasus with his army in 1086.
 This campaign strengthened Seljuk rule in the region.
 Ganja, where Fadl III was based, was besieged and captured.
 Fadl III was taken prisoner.
 During this expedition, a Byzantine ambassador appeared before Malik-Shah with gifts.
 Malik-Shah then continued campaign to the Black Sea coast.
 As a result of this expedition, he strengthened his control over the emirs, kings and princes in the region.
 After this expedition, George II went to Isfahan again in 1088 and appeared before Malik-Shah I. When George agreed to pay taxes and become a Seljuk vassal, Sultan Malik-Shah gave him back Kakheti and Hereti.

-Campaign of Northern Syria (1086)
+Campaign in Northern Syria (1086)

-As a result of the struggle for dominance among the emirs, Malik-Shah decided to organize an campaign to Northern Syria.
+As a result of the struggle for dominance among the emirs, Malik-Shah decided to organize a campaign to Northern Syria.
 Malik-Shah moved towards Northern Syria with his army in 1086.
 Malik-Shah and the army under his command, captured Aleppo, Antioch, Edessa, Harran and Qal'at Ja'bar Castle during his Northern Syria campaign.
 Later, they captured Manbij, Shayzar, Latakia, Kafertab and Apamea.

-Campaign of Transoxiana (1087)
+Campaign in Transoxiana (1087)

 In 1087, due to internal unrest in Turkestan, Malik-Shah decided to organize another expedition to Transoxiana.
 Malik-Shah moved with his army to the Transoxiana region of Turkestan.
 He captured many castles belonging to the Kara-Khanids, especially Bukhara, Samarkand, Balasagun, Isfijab and Kashgar.
 When Malik-Shah arrived at Uzkand with his army, the Eastern Kara-Khanid ruler Hasan ibn Suleiman came to Malik-Shah and agreed to be his vassal and pay taxes.
 In addition, the Western Kara-Khanid ruler Ahmed was captured by the Seljuks after the capture of Samarkand, and Malik-Shah appointed one of his men as the Seljuk governor of the Western Karakhanid country.